SES-CSU/remote-monitor-web/README.md

 * View the telemetry (mains and battery status) most recently reported from the device, and the time it was reported
 * Disable/enable associated SMS notifications

+Refer to [remote-monitor](https://github.com/erik6K/remote-monitor) for the associated hardware and firmware details.

 ## Authors
 Created by:
 * **Rio Akbar** (22507035)